 Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.
-It can also mean the main part of something or a group of people acting together within a larger group.

 How to Pronounce “Body”?